 If you cannot boot from Safe Mode, you can try to boot the computer from a Windows installation disc, and backup files.

-1. Insert the Windows installation disc to the unbootable PC.
+1. Insert the Windows installation disc into the unbootable PC.
 Turn on your computer.
 It will ask you to press any key to boot from CD or DVD.
 Like the following picture.

 2. Then, Windows starts loading files from the installation disc.
-When it get into Install Windows screen, you can click Repair your computer in the lower left corner.
+When it gets into the Install Windows screen, you can click Repair your computer in the lower-left corner.

-3. Then, you will get into the Advanced options window.
+3. Then, you will get into the Choose an option window.
 Here you need to click Troubleshoot -> Advanced Options -> Command Prompt.

-After backup files without OS, you can close the windows and shut down your computer.
+After backing up files without OS, you can close the windows and shut down your computer.

-If you cannot boot from Safe Mode, and you do not have any Windows installation disc, it is highly recommend to use a free third party software AOMEI Backupper to create a bootble media, which allows you to access and backup files if Windows doesn’t boot.
-To backup files without booting into Windows, you need three things:
+If you cannot boot from Safe Mode, and you do not have any Windows installation disc, it is highly recommended to use a free third party software AOMEI Backupper to do the backup.

-A spare flash drive of 32GB or more, which you must wipe to install Windows.
+A spare flash drive of 32GB or more, which you must wipe to store Windows boot files.

-A working computer to set up the bootable USB flash drive with Windows.
+A working computer with Windows installed to set up the bootable USB flash drive.

 An external drive, a sufficiently large flash drive, or cloud storage space to backup/copy your files on the unbootable PC.

-After the preparing, you can start to use AOMEI Backupper to backup files without boot Windows as the following steps:
+After the preparation, you can start to use AOMEI Backupper to backup files without booting Windows as the following steps:

 Step 1.
-Free download AOMEI Backupper and install it to the working computer.
-Plug in the USB flash drive to the computer, make sure it can be detected.
-Launch AOMEI Backupper.
+Free download AOMEI Backupper and install it on the working computer.
+Plug in the USB flash drive to the computer, and make sure it can be detected.

 Step 2.
-To create a bootable USB drive, here you need to click Utilities -> Create Bootable Media.
+Launch AOMEI Backupper.
+To create a bootable USB drive, here you need to click Tools -> Create Bootable Media.

 Step 4.
 Then, you can specify the storage media.
 Here we select USB Boot Device.
-And click Next, wait till the progress done.
+Click Next, and wait till the process is done.

-Step 6.
-Add the files or folders you need to backup in the unbootable PC.
+Step 7.
+Add the files or folders you need to backup on the unbootable PC.
 And select the external hard drive as the destination drive.
-Then, click Start Backup and wait the progress complete.
+Then, click Start Backup and wait for the progress complete.

 When you want to backup files if Windows doesn’t boot, you can try those three methods we mentioned above.
-It is no doubt that using AOMEI Backupper to create a bootable media is great helpful when you cannot boot from Safe Mode, or do not have any Windows installation disc.
-If you are using Windows Server OS, the AOMEI Backupper Server is suitable for you.
+There is no doubt that using AOMEI Backupper to create a bootable media is greatly helpful when you cannot boot from Safe Mode, or do not have any Windows installation disc.
+If you are using Windows Server OS, then AOMEI Backupper Server is suitable for you.